ctrl-alt-del/devenv/README.md

 ```
 It should show you the version of your currently installed Python.

-If Python does not come with your Mac somehow or you wnat to have a newer version of Python, (e.g. Pyhotn 3.x rather than Python 2.7.x), you can download and follow the installation instruction on Python's website:
+If Python does not come with your Mac somehow or you want to have a newer version of Python, (e.g. Python 3.x rather than Python 2.7.x), you can download and follow the installation instruction on Python's website:
 ```sh
 https://www.python.org/downloads/
 ```